agabor/docs/_includes/android/objects.md

 ## The ParseObject

-Storing data on Parse is built around the `ParseObject`.
+Storing data on MSG is built around the `ParseObject`.
 Each `ParseObject` contains key-value pairs of JSON-compatible data.
 This data is schemaless, which means that you don't need to specify ahead of time what keys exist on each `ParseObject`.
 You simply set whatever key-value pairs you want, and our backend will store it.

 For example, let's say you're tracking high scores for a game.
 A single `ParseObject` could contain: